“Dost thou love life? Then do not squander time, for that’s the stuff life is made of.”

 - Distractions that keep you from special moments with special people. – Pay attention to the little things, because when you really miss someone you miss the little things the most, like just laughing together.
 Go for long walks.
 Indulge in great conversations.
 Count your mutual blessings.
 Let go for a little while and just BE together.

 - Worrying about what everyone thinks and says about you. – Don’t take things too personally, even if it seems personal.
 Rarely do people do things because of you; they do things because of them.
 You honestly can’t change how people treat you or what they say about you.
 All you can do is change how you react and who you choose to be around.
+And remember that one of the most freeing things we learn in life is that we don’t have to like everyone, everyone doesn’t have to like us, and that’s perfectly OK.
+Because no matter how you live, someone will be disappointed.
+So just live your truth and be sure YOU aren’t the one who is disappointed in the end.

 - Everyone else’s definition of success and happiness. – You simply can’t base your idea of success and happiness on other people’s opinions and expectations.